Genetically Modified Viruses Help Save A Patient With A 'Superbug' Infection

 Carnell-Holdaway is still receiving phage infusions twice a day, along with daily swabs of the phage cocktail on her remaining lesions, to keep the infection under control.

-But Carnell-Holdaway has resumed all normal activities, including going to school full-time.
+But Carnell-Holdaway has resumed all normal activities, including going to school full time.

-"I'm having driving lesson," Isabelle says.
+"I'm having driving lessons," Isabelle says.
 "I'm making birthday cakes for people.
 I've been doing some gardening.
 All sorts of normal stuff."

 Isabelle admits she found it "gross" that one of the phages came from a rotting eggplant.
 But she and her family are thrilled.